 From there, you can play Half-Life or other mods.
 But why stop there?
 You can continue and start making the mod already now that everything is set-up!
 You can now continue the tutorials in sequence.
-See the bottom bar for details

 Xash3D Cookbook

 Mod-Making Tutorials Beginner Intermediate Advanced

 Recipes Coding recipes 2D art recipes

+Programs Mapping Textures Resources

 References Half-Life Model Reference XashXT Entity List

 Articles Archived User contributed